-We have helped a multitude of manufacturers overcome their issues with Plexus®.
+We have helped a multitude of manufacturers overcome their bonding challenges.
+We know that trying to find the right adhesive for your application is very difficult.
 We will be discussing your alternative options, some of which are our products.
 However, the purpose of this article is to educate you, not to promote our products.

-In this article, we will walk through some common problems with Plexus® adhesive (although this is likely due to the type of glue, not Plexus® itself).
+In this article, we will walk through some common problems that you might be experiencing with your adhesive.
 After that, you will see our top five alternative options.

-By the end of the article, you will be able to determine the actual cause of why you are looking to change.
-It could be an issue with the supplier but it could very likely be the adhesive product.
+By the end of the article, you will be able to determine why you are looking to change.
+It could be an issue with the supplier or the product.
 Read on to find out which it could be.